Phrase Research: Find the Terms Customers Search

 • Achievable difficulty: The competition is within reach given the website's current authority and resources

-Types of Keywords
+Types of Search Phrases

-Commercial Intent Keywords
+Commercial Intent Phrases

-Informational Keywords
+Informational Phrases

-Long-Tail Keywords
+Long-Tail Phrases

 Longer, more specific search phrases.
-"Emergency electrician Bondi Junction open Saturday" is a long-tail keyword with very specific intent.
+"Emergency electrician Bondi Junction open Saturday" is a long-tail phrase with very specific intent.
 These individually have lower search volume but collectively represent a significant portion of a website's organic traffic.
 They also tend to have higher conversion rates because the search intent is more specific.

-Branded Keywords
+Branded Phrases

-Keyword Research Process
+Phrase Research Process

 Step 1: Business Understanding

 Before looking at search data, I need to understand your business, your customers, and your competitive landscape.
 What services or products do you offer?
 What geographic areas do you serve?
 What does a valuable customer look like?
-This context ensures the keyword research aligns with actual business objectives.
+This context ensures the research aligns with actual business objectives.

-Step 2: Seed Keyword Discovery
+Step 2: Seed Phrase Discovery

 • Your existing website content and analytics data